Apostrophes are used to show possession, plurality, and word contractions.

 Apostrophes are used to form word contractions.
 An apostrophe in a contracted word indicates omitted letters, while an apostrophe in a contracted date indicates omitted numbers.

-- We’re going to the fair on Saturday. (we’re = we are)
+- We’re going to the fair on Saturday. (we are)

-- Some short-sighted people thought rock ‘n’ roll would never last. (rock ‘n’ roll = rock and roll)
+- Some short-sighted people thought rock ‘n’ roll would never last. (rock and roll)

-NOTE: Do not confuse possessive pronouns with word contractions.
-Some possessive pronouns and word contractions are pronounced alike but have completely different meanings.
-Possessive pronouns never contain apostrophes.
+Do not confuse possessive pronouns with word contractions.
+Some possessive pronouns and word contractions are pronounced alike but have different meanings.